Omnichannel Contact Center: 3 Best Practices for 2022

 • SMS

-An omnichannel call centre is one that can respond to the same enquiry and maintain a unified customer experience, while switching between these different channels
+An omnichannel call center is one that can respond to the same enquiry and maintain a unified customer experience, while switching between these different channels.
+Such a call center often makes use of an omnichannel messaging platform

 Examples of Omnichannel Services